tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 Now you've completed Firebase initialization!

-# Call and trigger Cloud Functions
+# Call vs. trigger Cloud Functions

 Cloud Functions for Firebase can be executed in three ways: